Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Dance floor and party

-Band size and pricing logic
+Band size and how pricing works

 The lineup is a central pricing factor, but not the only one.